 EXHIBITION AND BOX OFFICE

-Three of the five multiplexes (Cinema City, Multiplex Palas and Multiplex Ekran) are part of the Europa Cinemas Network and part of their programmes is dedicated to artistic, predominantly European films.
-The most important Bosnian and Herzegovinian art house cinema is still Cinema Meeting Point, another member of the Europa Cinemas Network, that is run by the Obala Art Center, the organisation behind the Sarajevo Film Festival.
+The most important art house cinema with a predominantly European programme is still Cinema Meeting Point, a member of the Europa Cinemas Network.
+The cinema is run by the Obala Art Center, the organisation behind the Sarajevo Film Festival.